Nikon F

 McKeown, J.M. and J.C.
 1996.
 McKeown’s Price Guide to Antique and Classic Cameras, 1997-1998.
 Grantsburg, Wis.: Centennial Photo.

-This is Nikon’s in-house camera history and it has: ‘Archives of corporate history subject matter related to Nikon cameras, including rare materials, as well as product photos of cameras and lenses.’ imaging dot nikon dot com / imaging / information / chronicle
+‘Archives of corporate history subject matter related to Nikon cameras, including rare materials, as well as product photos of cameras and lenses.’ https://imaging.nikon.com/imaging/information/chronicle/

 Nelson, Patricia A. 2016.
 ‘Competition and the politics of war: The global photography industry c.
 1910–60’, Journal of War & Culture Studies, 9:2, 115-132, DOI: 10.1080/17526272.2016.1190207

-Nelson cites the role played by the U.S. military post exchange (PX) stores in Japan, in the early post-WWII period.
-At that time, the PXs expanded the market for high-end Japanese cameras thereby aiding the initial growth of Nikon and Canon.
+Nelson cites the role played by the U.S. military post exchange (PX) stores in early post-WWII Japan.
+The PXs expanded the market for high-end Japanese cameras, aiding the growth of Nikon and Canon.

 Pritchard, M. 2015.
 A History of Photography in 50 Cameras.
 Buffalo, N.Y.: Firefly Books.
 The Nikon F is camera no. 36.